pdjr-n2k/ROM106/README.md

 ### Hardware

-__ROM104__ supports a maximum of six output channels.
-The PCB can be populated with between one and six output relays and associated driver ICs and terminal blocks.
+__ROM104__ supports up to six output channels: the PCB can be populated with between one and six output relays and associated driver ICs and terminal blocks.
 Additional channels can be added to a module at any time by simply installing the necessary components.